seehuhn/go-pdf/font/NOTES.md

 The font data is embedded via the `FontFile3` entry in the font descriptor, and the `Subtype` entry in the font file stream dictionary is `OpenType`.

+The CFF data embedded in the OpenType font is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.
 Usually, `Encoding` is omitted from the font dictionary, and the mapping from character codes to glyph names is described by the "builtin encoding" of the OpenType font.
-The CFF data embedded in the OpenType font is not allowed to be CID-keyed, *i.e.* the CFF font must not contain a `ROS` operator.

-There seems little reasson to use this font type, since the OpenType wrapper could be omitted and the CFF font data could directly be embedded as a CFF font.
+There seems little reasson to use this font type, since the CFF font data can be embedded directly without the OpenType wrapper.

 ### TrueType Fonts (PDF 1.1)